Personalized Learning: How To Apply It And Why Each Child Deserves It

 Why is personalized learning important?

-“As an educator for over 30 years, I have seen how personalized learning boosts achievement.”
+“As an educator for over 30 years, I have seen how personalized learning affects achievement.”

 For example, my students using adaptive reading programs gained an average of 2 grade levels in 6 months.
 I've observed similar gains with math curricula that provide customized problem sets and explanations.